mikwielgus/undoredo/README.md

     recorder.insert(3, 'C');

     // Flush the recorder and commit the recorded edit of pushing 'A', 'B', 'C'
-    // into the undo-redo history.
+    // into the undo-redo bistack.
     undoredo.commit(recorder.flush());

     // The pushed elements are now present in the collection.